hack3rs.ca network-security

 1. Start With Fundamentals Before Specializing

-Use the hack3rs.ca curriculum as the main sequence, and treat external docs and videos as supplements.
+Use the hack3rs.ca curriculum as the main sequence and treat external videos as supplements.
 The goal is not to consume content quickly.
-The goal is to understand normal system behavior deeply enough to detect and explain abnormal behavior.
+It is to understand normal system behavior well enough to recognize and explain when something is wrong.

 2. A Practical Learning Order for Canadian Students

-Use a staged sequence: fundamentals and host logging first, then packet capture and protocol analysis, then monitoring/detection (Zeek/Suricata), then exposure validation (Nmap/OpenVAS), then incident response and post-incident improvement.
-This order creates judgment instead of command memorization.
+Work in stages: networking fundamentals and host logging first, then packet capture and protocol analysis, then monitoring and detection with Zeek and Suricata, then exposure validation with Nmap and OpenVAS, then incident response workflows.
+This order builds judgment rather than command memorization.

-If you are in school or a co-op stream, align your self-study with what you are currently learning.
-For example, if you are taking networking, practice packet captures and DNS/TLS observation in a lab.
-If you are taking systems administration, focus on logging, baseline building, and service troubleshooting.
+If you are in school or a co-op stream, align self-study with what you are currently covering.
+Taking a networking course?
+Run packet captures and observe DNS and TLS behavior in a lab.
+Studying systems administration?
+Focus on logging, building a baseline, and troubleshooting services.

-Build small, repeatable labs rather than chasing a large homelab too early.
-A laptop with a Linux VM, Windows VM, and a simple network segmentation exercise is enough to build strong habits if you document what you test and what you observe.
+Build small, repeatable labs rather than chasing a complex homelab early.
+A laptop running two VMs — one Linux, one Windows — with a simple segmented network is enough to develop strong habits if you document what you test and what you actually observe.

-Employers in Canada often care less about how many tools you can name and more about whether you can explain what happened, what evidence supports your conclusion, and what to do next.
-Build a portfolio of notes: packet captures analyzed, logs correlated, exposure checks validated, and short incident-style writeups.
+Canadian employers care less about the number of tools you can name and more about whether you can explain what happened, what evidence supports your conclusion, and what to do next.
+A portfolio of notes — packet captures analyzed, logs correlated, exposure checks validated, short incident-style writeups — carries more weight than a certifications list.

-Use this site's threat pages and tool pages together.
-Read a threat workflow (for example phishing, DNS abuse, exposed services), then study the related tool guides, then run a small lab exercise and write down the results.
-This creates real operational understanding.
+Use the threat pages and tool pages here together.
+Read a threat workflow (phishing, DNS abuse, exposed services), study the related tool guides, run a lab exercise, then write down what you found.
+That sequence produces real operational understanding.

-If you are planning a public portfolio, keep it white-hat and defensive.
-Show evidence collection, baseline comparison, troubleshooting logic, and remediation planning.
-Avoid posting attack instructions or scanning results from systems you do not own or manage.
+If you are building a public portfolio, keep it white-hat and defensive.
+Show evidence collection, baseline comparison, troubleshooting logic, and remediation reasoning.
+Do not post offensive instructions or scan results from systems you do not own.

 canada-roadmap-checklist

-• $Finish the core /learning modules before trying to master advanced tools.
+• $Work through the core /learning modules before moving to advanced tools.

-• $Practice packet analysis and host logging every week, not only when a tool page looks interesting.
+• $Run a packet analysis exercise and a logging exercise every week, not just when a page looks interesting.

-• $Keep a lab notebook with commands, expected output, observed output, and follow-up questions.
+• $Keep a lab notebook: command, expected output, actual output, follow-up questions.

-• $Review career and certification pages as planning aids, not substitutes for practice.
+• $Treat certification and career pages as planning inputs, not substitutes for lab time.

 faq